 The latest available irrigation technology will be employed with the ability to disperse water, measure applied water and to validate landscape water savings.
 Additionally, this site will utilize sustainable management practices along with low water-use plants and landscape best management practices.

-Progress of SmartLandscape is well under way with six, cool season turf plots and with mixed landscape zones installed using various cutting edge irrigation, water sensor technology, and water efficient plant species.
+Progress of SmartLandscape is well under way with six, cool season turf plots, two warm season turf plots, two turf alternative Kurapia plots, and multiple mixed landscape zones installed.
+All of these installations utilize various cutting edge irrigation, water sensor technology, and water efficient plant species.
 SmartLandscape presents an exciting opportunity for students as the majority of the installations are led and implemented by student intern teams.
 Interns are exposed to hands-on-experience, leadership experience, as well as the opportunity to work directly with industry professionals, faculty and staff.

-For more information on our student intern teams, and photo documentation of SmartLandscape progress, feel free to peruse the presentation linked below.
-Follow us on Facebook for future updates, for this initiative will provide a nexus with researchers, industry professionals, agencies, NGO’s and students showcasing landscape water conversation and water use efficiency.
+For more information on our student intern teams, and photo documentation of SmartLandscape progress, feel free to peruse the presentation linked below, or explore the individual projects from the side menu.
+The SmartLandscape initiative will provide a nexus with researchers, industry professionals, agencies, NGO’s and students showcasing landscape water conversation and water use efficiency.

 For any questions or inquiries or if you have interest in providing support for the SmartLandscape, please contact:

 Dave Fujino: email@example.com